AY2425S2-CS2113-F13-2/tp/docs/DeveloperGuide.md

   - **Pros:** More accurate comparison between user and test text
   - **Cons:** Less intuitive for users

+**Aspect: When to measure typing accuracy**

+- **Alternative 1 (current choice):** Only measure typing accuracy in normal mode
+  - **Pros:** More streamlined for users
+  - **Cons:** Less information for users in other mods
+- **Alternative 2:** Measure typing accuracy in all modes
+  - **Pros:** More options available for users
+  - **Cons:** Shows redundant information (e.g. You must achieve 100% accuracy in TimeLimit mode to pass anyway)

 ### Progress Report
-#### Planned Implementation
+#### Implementation

 Progress Report is facilitated by `ProgressReport`.
 Additionally, it implements the following operations:

-- `getProgressReport()` - loads the past 10 scores from the ProgressReport List.
-- `updateProgressReport()` - updates the ProgressReport list to store the score from the past 10 runs.
+- `update(double score)` - adds the latest's session score to the list and saves it to the `progress.txt` file.
+Removes the oldest entry if maximum number of stored sessions (10) is exceeded.
+Also increments a `sessionCounter`.
-- `showProgressReport()` - displays the ProgressReport to the user.
+- `show()` - displays the most recent 10 attempts in a text-based vertical bar graph.
-- `resetProgress()` - Reset all stored scores and empties the ProgressReport list.

-Given below is an example usage scenario and how the Custom Mode behaves at each step.
+Given below is an example usage scenario and how Progress Report behaves at each step.

 Step 1.
 The user starts a practice session in normal mode.

 Step 2.
-The user completes the round and `updateProgressReport()` adds the new score to the list of past 10 practices.
+The user completes the round and `update(double score)` adds the new score to the list of past 10 practices.

-Step 3. `updateProgressReport()` updates the new score to the ProgressReport list.
+Step 3. `sessionCounter` is incremented to track the total number of sessions ever played, with progress data persistently stored in `progress.txt`.

 Step 4.
-When user inputs the command `progress`, `showProgressReport()` displays the Report as a Graph.
+When user inputs the command `progress`, `show()` displays the past 10 session scores as a vertical bar graph with corresponding session numbers.

-Step 5.
-When user inputs command `resetprogress`, the ProgressReport list will clear.
+#### Design Considerations

+**Aspect: How to display progress data**

+- **Alternative 1:**  Display a list of scores from past runs in a simple table format
+  - **Pros:** Easier to implement and simple to read
+  - **Cons:** Less visual, harder for users to spot trends at a glance
+- **Alternative 2 (current choice):** Text-Based Vertical Bar Graph
+  - **Pros:** More visually engaging, allows users to quickly and easily observe trends
+  - **Cons:** Slightly harder to implement due to bar scaling

+**Aspect: How many past sessions to display**

+- **Alternative 1:** List out data of all sessions
+  - **Pros:** Provides user with a comprehensive understanding of their progress from the start
+  - **Cons:** Can be overwhelming or cluttered, especially with many sessions
+- **Alternative 2 (current choice):** Show past 10 sessions
+  - **Pros:** More intuitive and easy for users to view and digest information
+  - **Cons:** Requires additional logic for tracking and maintaining session count

 ## Product scope